Chart Color Schemes

 Household Composition

-Upper Ferntree Gully has a typical household mix, with a median household size of 2.6 people
+Upper Ferntree Gully has a typical household mix, with a fairly typical median household size

-Family households comprise 74.9% of all households, including 36.0% couples with children, 26.6% couples without children, and 11.1% single parent families.
+Family households constitute 74.9% of all households, including 36.0% couples with children, 26.6% couples without children, and 11.1% single parent families.
 Non-family households account for the remaining 25.1%, with lone person households at 22.8% and group households comprising 2.2%.
-The median household size is 2.6 people.
+The median household size is 2.6 people, which aligns with the Greater Melbourne average.

 Frequently Asked Questions - Households